-The PIDP included the installation and testing of seven steel piles, clustered at four locations across the Hudson River, immediately to the north of the existing Tappan Zee Bridge.
-Additionally, for the proposed PIDP was completed with the issuance of a Biological Opinion on March 7, 2012.
-In this Opinion, we conclude that the proposed action is likely to adversely affect, but not likely to jeopardize the continued existence of endangered shortnose sturgeon, the threatened GOM DPS of Atlantic sturgeon, the endangered CB DPS of Atlantic sturgeon.
+The PIDP included the installa tion and testing of steel piles, clustere d at locations across the Hudson River, immediately to the north of the existing Tappan Zee Bridge.
+Additionally, small ancillary piles were installed.
+Consultation on the effects of the proposed PIDP was completed with the issuance of a Biological Opinion on March 7, 2012.
+In that Opinion, we concluded that the proposed action is likely to adversely affect, but not likely to jeopardize the continued existence of endangered shortnose sturgeon, the threatened GOM DPS of Atlantic sturgeon, the endangered NYB DPS of Atlantic sturgeon or the endangered CB DPS of Atlantic sturgeon.